 “A Tough Transition” – In this episode, Chloe shares her thoughts on being an ally to a good friend at work, who is transitioning from male to female.
 While it is the role of HR and management to provide guidance on how to address work-issues related to the transition, everyone can step up to be an ally by showing respect and compassion.

 “Superstar Search” – When a supervisor has trouble hiring a replacement for a “superstar” who left the company, Chloe notices a pattern.
 The supervisor is only interviewing candidates with the same background as the superstar.
 Unconscious bias is something we all have, however, if we aren’t aware of our personal biases, they can pose a problem when they interfere with decisions at work.

 “Circle Expansion” – Cliques are not just a high school thing.
 In this episode, Chloe shares her elevator encounter with a co-worker, who confesses she’s caught in a clique trap, all because she wanted to be part of the group.
 Wanting to fit in is fine, but cliques are not.
 They can hurt morale, teamwork and productivity.
 Chloe suggests that, instead of keeping people out, employees can expand their circle at work by thinking and acting inclusively.

-Try it out Today!
+Try out Sparks Today!

-Experience how Traliant Sparks can help you spark conversations with employees and managers about preventing harassment and promoting a positive workplace.
+Experience firsthand how Traliant Sparks can help you spark conversations with employees and managers about preventing harassment and promoting a positive workplace.
 Complete the form for a free trial: